 - The purpose of CVTE Linkage is to prepare students for a smooth transition to college.
 It encourages students to acquire proficiency in mathematics, science, communication and technological skills.
 CVTE offers a curriculum that will enable students to enter the work force, continue on to college for a Certificate, an Associates Degree, and on to a Bachelors Degree without experiencing retraining, delays and duplication of courses or loss of credit.

 - CVTE offers articulated credits to high school graduates, as well as the opportunity to take free college courses at BCC.
-Students who are able and highly motivated and who maintain a 3.0 Grade Point Average (GPA) in their high school studies are encouraged to take free courses beginning in their junior year of high school.
-It is possible to take up to 5 courses between September of the junior year and graduation (one course per semester, including one course during the summer between the junior and senior years).
+Students who are able and highly motivated and who maintain a 2.5 Grade Point Average (GPA) in their high school studies are encouraged to take free courses.

 |Member InstitutionsThe Bristol Secondary Postsecondary CVTE Linkage Consortium is comprised of one community college and 11 secondary schools including four regional vocational technical schools, one agricultural school and six comprehensive high schools.Bristol Secondary Postsecondary CVTE Linkage Consortium Member Institutions Community College:

 One County Agricultural School: